mercedes-benz/sechub/sechub-web-ui/README.md

 nvm use
 ```

+### Build the SecHub OpenAPI Client

 Build the openAPI SecHub Client +
-To generate the SecHub openAPI Client switch to the sechub-openapi-types directory and see [README.md](../sechub-openapi-ts-client/README.md) for instructions.
+To generate the SecHub openAPI Client switch to the sechub-openapi-ts-client directory and see [README.md](../sechub-openapi-ts-client/README.md) for instructions.

+### Install Dependencies

 Install the project dependencies: